What Is the CFA Exam?

 CFA Institute publishes pass rates after each testing window.
 Recent historical averages (CFA Institute):

 The cumulative probability of passing all three levels in sequence (assuming independence) is roughly 10 to 15% of candidates who begin the program.
-This reflects both exam difficulty and the multi-year commitment required.
+That number reflects both exam difficulty and the multi-year commitment it takes to finish.

-Level III historically has the highest pass rate, partly because candidates who reach it have already demonstrated strong study habits and deep content knowledge.
+Level III historically posts the highest pass rate, partly because anyone who reaches it has already proven strong study habits and deep content knowledge.

 How to Prepare

 CFA Institute recommends approximately 300 hours of study per level.
-Most successful candidates report studying 15 to 20 hours per week over 4 to 6 months for each level.
+Most candidates who pass report studying 15 to 20 hours per week over 4 to 6 months for each level.

-The most effective preparation strategy is practice-question-intensive.
-Candidates who pass typically complete 2,000 to 3,000 practice questions per level, focusing on active recall rather than passive reading.
+The preparation that works is practice-question-intensive.
+Candidates who pass typically grind through 2,000 to 3,000 practice questions per level, leaning on active recall instead of passive reading.

 Cost and Registration